seqan/seqan3/doc/tutorial/sam_file/index.md

 # Introduction

 SAM files are used to store pairwise alignments between two (biological) sequences.
-There are also other output formats, like BLAST, that can store Sequence Alignment, but in this tutorial we will focus on SAM/BAM files.
+There are also other output formats, like BLAST, that can store Sequence Alignments, but in this tutorial we will focus on SAM/BAM files.
 Next to the alignment, those formats store additional information like the start positions or mapping qualities.
 SAM files are a little more complex than sequence files but the basic design is the same.
 If you are new to SeqAn, we strongly recommend to do the tutorial \ref tutorial_sequence_file first.